ashraful88/Arduino-RAW-IRremote/README.md

 # Arduino-RAW-IRremote
-Use IR Remove in Atmel ATtiny chips
+Use IR remote in Atmel ATtiny chips

 File size as low as 3.5K
-Ideal for any ATmega 8K chip which have can't load any large IRremote library.
+Ideal for any ATmega 8K chip which can't load any large IRremote library.

-Using this is home automation using ATmega8A chip
+Using this in my home automation project, running on ATmega8A chip